 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This helps ensure that the work is done properly using the most up-to-date installation methods.
+Confirm that your solar installer is properly licensed.
+This help guarantee that the work is done correctly using current installation best practices.
 There are five distinct classifications of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
-For a contractor to earn a license, a contractor must complete a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.
+To earn a license, a contractor must complete a highly comprehensive educational series, gain four years of field experience, and pass written exams.

-Get free, detailed quotes from three to five solar companies.
-A quote should outline all costs and identify the exact solar parts included.
-Comparing several quotes can help you find the option that best fits your budget.
+Call three to five solar companies for free, itemized quotes.
+These quotes should explain all costs and list the solar equipment included.
+Reviewing multiple quotes helps you find the best option that fits your budget.

 In Clearlake, solar panels cost an average of $3,470 per kilowatt, with an average system size of 3.1 kilowatts.
 The typical Clearlake homeowner spends $7,436 on their solar array after federal tax refunds.
-An estimate from a local provider will consider additional information reflecting your desired system's size, panel type, capacity, and required preliminary work.
+An estimate from a local provider will consider additional information based on your desired system's capacity, panel type, required preliminary work, and size.
 In some cases, homeowners may prefer leasing solar panels to reduce upfront costs.

 Incentive Amount: